fluttercandies/flutter_photo_manager/README.md

 <string>In order to access your photo library</string>
 ```

-If you want to grant with write-access to the photo library only on iOS 11 above,
+If you want to grant only write-access to the photo library on iOS 11 and above,
-you can define the `NSPhotoLibraryAddUsageDescription`
+define the `NSPhotoLibraryAddUsageDescription`
 key-value in the `ios/Runner/Info.plist`.
 It's pretty much the same as the `NSPhotoLibraryUsageDescription`.